NascHQ/dsw/README.md

 ```

 For this case, you can say that the `dataPath` is "notification".
+And `target` is the path where you want to focus your users once they click the notification.

 You can also provide the static information for notifications, like so: